Book a Strategy Session until Dec 30, and get up to 20% discount on your Website Design Project | Book Now ➔

 The Americans with Disabilities Act (ADA) was passed in 1990 to set forth requirements for businesses to provide the public with physical accessibility, but it is also becoming applicable to online businesses.
 It makes sense that we should work to make the internet accessible to everyone since it is increasingly important to how we receive goods and services.

-Even if business owners genuinely want to make the change, they are left wondering how to make their websites accessible because neither the local nor the federal governments have established requirements for websites.
+Even if business owners genuinely want to make the change, they are left wondering how to make their websites accessible and ADA Requirements because neither the local nor the federal governments have established requirements for websites.
 Business owners are concerned that they may be singled out as a result of lawsuits that have been surfacing since 2016, which leaves them open to marketing claims that an exorbitant fee can be paid to make their website ADA-compliant.

 Be skeptical of any claims that you may encounter that ADA compliance for your company website can be achieved at exorbitant costs.
 Even though the Website Content Accessibility Guidelines (WCAG) can point you in the right direction, they are quite ambiguous and subject to interpretation.